About this policy

 - Financial Data

-This will be done immediately following the pilot end date, agreed between Tumelo and your provider.
-We will continue indefinitely to hold anonymised data such as:
+We will continue to indefinitely hold anonymised data such as:

 - Usage and Behavioural Data